kosamir/amirko/index.md

 but i am keen to explore them..in real world projects.

-If you like to know more here is link to [CV](docs)  where things are more in detail.
-If you want to know more about my [hobbies](hobbies)

 As my good frend once said:
 >It is (NP-)hard to describe me.. so you got to expirience me :)